hamzaehsan97/jarvis_client/README.md

 ### Structure:
 ``
 The goal is to slowly add services to jarvis which can be subsribed to from the portal.
-Each feature will be an individual service written to streamline a specific life role. e.g. Data Colleciton, IOT, Finance The application will have global tools to enable scalability in service creation. e.g. Comms(SMTP, Text, Call), Auth(2-factor), Graphing
+Each feature will be an individual service written to streamline a specific life role. e.g. Data Colleciton, IOT, Finance.
+The application will have global tools to enable scalability in service creation. e.g. Comms(SMTP, Text, Call), Auth(2-factor), Graphing.
 ``

 ### Curr Features